bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   - deleted babel-credentials; there are no more "common" objects; hmac keys and DTLS certificates are more explicitly modeled
   - changed definition of babel-security-supported
+  - added parameters for HMAC and DTLS
+  - added statistics